 1 tbsp cinnamon

-Bake for 25-30 minutes, until the liquid has set and the fruit juices are bubbling.
+Bake for about 50 minutes, or until the liquid has set and the fruit juices are bubbling.

-- If the zwetschgen are particularly sour, add a tablespoon of sugar when they are mixed with the booze.
+If the zwetschgen are particularly sour, toss with a tablespoon of sugar.

-- Always place the tart pan on a lined baking sheet BEFORE pouring the Guss.
+Always place the tart pan on a lined baking sheet BEFORE pouring the liquid over.